Doctor of Pharmacy Curriculum

 The curriculum is dynamic and under frequent revision.
 Presently, the four-year Doctor of Pharmacy curriculum is as follows:

-Years 1 through 3 During the first three years of the pharmacy curriculum, students engage in Introductory Pharmacy Practice Experience (IPPE) rotations in community pharmacy, institutional health-system pharmacy, and health-related service learning settings.
-The IPPEs serve as a bridge between didactic courses and Advanced Pharmacy Practice Experience (APPE) rotations in Year 4.
+Years 1 through 3 During the first three years of the pharmacy curriculum, students complete Introductory Pharmacy Practice Experience (IPPE) rotations in community pharmacy, institutional health-system pharmacy, and health-related service-learning settings.
+These experiences bridge classroom-based learning with the Advanced Pharmacy Practice Experience (APPE) rotations in the fourth year.

 Research Project

 Completion of a research project is required of all students and is a prerequisite for graduation.
-Students are encouraged to consider potential projects beginning in their first year.
-Students are allowed to complete their research projects in any academic year.
-For Pharm.D./Ph.D. program students, completion of the Ph.D. thesis project will satisfy this graduation project requirement.
+Students are encouraged to begin considering potential projects as early as their first year, and the project may be completed in any academic year.
+For students enrolled in the Pharm.D./Ph.D. program, completion of the Ph.D. thesis fulfills this graduation project requirement.